b-mian/songify-app/README.md

 # Playful-Music

- Create custom playlists based on two songs selected by you, the user!
+ Create and export custom Spotify playlists based on two songs selected by you, the user!

  Tools Used: HTML5, CSS3, React-Bootstrap, React, ES6 Javascript, Node.js, Express, Spotify API and Git